Michel Foucault: Social constructionism and human nature

 Foucault is sometimes criticized for his purported social constructionism, which some see as an affront to the concept of truth.
 In Foucault's 1971 televised debate with Noam Chomsky, Foucault argued against the possibility of any fixed human nature, as posited by Chomsky's concept of innate human faculties.
 Chomsky argued that concepts of justice were rooted in human reason, whereas Foucault rejected the universal basis for a concept of justice.
 Following the debate, Chomsky was stricken with Foucault's total rejection of the possibility of a universal morality, stating "He struck me as completely amoral, I'd never met anyone who was so totally amoral [...]
 I mean, I liked him personally, it's just that I couldn't make sense of him.
 It's as if he was from a different species, or something."

 Defeatism in education and authority

 Peruvian writer Mario Vargas Llosa, while acknowledging that Foucault contributed to give a right of citizenship in cultural life to certain marginal and eccentric experiences (of sexuality, of cultural repression, of madness), asserts that his radical critique of authority was detrimental to education.

-Psychology of the self

-One of Foucault's claims regarding the subjectivity of the self has been disputed.
-Opposing Foucault's view of subjectivity, Terje Sparby, Friedrich Edelhäuser, and Ulrich W. Weger argue that other factors, such as biological, environmental, and cultural are explanations for the self.